dwyl/start-here/questions.md

 "_core_" team members.
 It's ~~important~~ _essential_ to have answers.

-@dwyl We don't believe in having _formal interviews_ with "_brainteaser_" questions like
+@dwyl We don't believe in having _formal interviews_ with "_brainteaser_" questions like <br />
 "How Many [Things] Are There in [Location]?" <br />
 e.g: "How many yoga teachers are there in the USA?" <br />
-or "How many taxi drivers are there in New York City?"
+or "How many taxi drivers are there in New York City?" <br />
-These types of questions have their place and are useful thought exercises.
+These types of questions have their place and are useful deductive reasoning exercises.
 They are insightful for understanding _how_ people think and systematically approach challenges they haven't encountered before.
 But they have limited relevance to understanding _why_ people think a certain way or _what_ people think about most often.
-We are _way_ more people's answers to the "Why?" questions than _how_ they implement a particular algorithm on a whiteboard.
+We are _way_ more interested in people's answers to the "_Why?_" questions than _how_ they implement a particular algorithm on a whiteboard.
-We feel that knowing _who_ you are as a _person_ is the most important thing.
+We feel that knowing _who_ you are as a _person_ is the most important thing in a working and friendship relationship.

 With that in mind here are the 20 "intro" questions:
-(_the first question is "logistical" and helps us improve our efforts to find like-minded people._)
+(_the first question is "logistical" and helps us improve our efforts to find like-minded people.
+Thanks!_)

 ## 0. _How_ did you discover dwyl?

 ```sh
 # I discovered dwyl: